 As per Newton’s First Law, in this scenario the object falls with a constant downward velocity.

 This constant velocity directing vertically downwards is called Terminal Velocity.

 So what we have seen here is that

-Once it attains the terminal velocity, Net Force on it becomes zero.
-As a result its downward velocity becomes constant i.e. at terminal velocity acceleration is zero.
+As said above, once a falling object attains the terminal velocity, Net Force on it becomes zero.
+As a result, its downward velocity becomes constant i.e. at terminal velocity acceleration of the falling object is zero.

 Terminal Velocity Equation

 From the above equations, we get the equation for Terminal Velocity.